odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD obtain the version of a specific Apache Hadoop component via the appropriate `$_HOME/bin/cmd version` command.

 -   Applications SHOULD NOT assume that HDFS is the currently configured distributed file system.
 They SHOULD use `hadoop fs` commands instead of `hdfs dfs` commands.
+The applications SHOULD use Hadoop FileSystem interface to interact with the distributed file system.
 Future specifications MAY include the ability to use any file system that is compatible with the Hadoop Compatible File System (HCFS) specification.

 -   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via `${HADOOP_YARN_HOME}/bin/yarn jar`